Celebrating 10th Anniversary!

 Club History

 In January, 2001 three members of the Weddington Beautification Committee sought to generate interest in community beautification by bringing together area women who shared a common interest.
 They conducted surveys of area homeowner associations, manned booths at local plant sales, and reached out to other organizations.
 They found an overwhelming community interest in forming a garden club.
-In early April, seven women took a leap of faith by investing in a concept that had yet to be finalized.
-These Charter Members made it possible for the new club to incorporate into The Garden Club of North Carolina on April 29.
+In early April of 2001, seven women took a leap of faith by investing in a concept that had yet to be finalized.

 The women began work on a community event that would celebrate Weddington's agriculture roots and generate proceeds to seed a Community Project Fund for the club.
 On May 12, 2001 our fledgling club's Community Project Fund became a reality at the first Weddington Strawberry Festival and Heritage Day at the Hunter Farm.